MaximeLM/SuperLachaise-API/README.md

 python manage.py runserver
 ```

-Open the admin interface in a browser (http://yoursite.com/admin or [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)) and log in with the user created before.
+Open the admin interface in a browser (http://yoursite.com/admin/ or [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)) and log in with the user created before.

 Edit the default **Site** entry :

  * Click the **Sites** link on the admin home page
- * Click on the default entry *http://example.com* to edit it
+ * Click on the default entry *example.com* to edit it
  * Replace the domain name by the URL of your django application ('http://127.0.0.1:8000' for localhost)
  * Click the *save* button

+The application is now ready to synchronize data and serve requests.

-Go to the **Admin commands** and **Settings** screens to begin synchronising data.
+ * Go to the **Admin commands** and **Settings** screens to begin synchronising data.
+ * The API is located at http://yoursite.com/api/

 ## Administration